lohedges/vmmc/README.md

 specific details, such as the pair potential.
 Callback functions are implemented using a pure abstract `Model` base class that provides an interface to user-defined potentials.
-These callbacks allow LibVMMC to be blind to the implementation of the model, as well as the model to be blind to the details of the VMMC algorithm.
+These callbacks allow LibVMMC to be blind to the implementation of the model, and likewise the model to be blind to the details of the VMMC algorithm.

 Details of the callback prototypes are given below .
 The `const` keyword is